 Scale insects on pines

 Many important scale-insect pests affect pines in Colorado.
-Scales usually are seen in the stationary stage as adults and aren't always identified correctly by homeowners.
+Scales usually are seen in the stationary stage as adults and aren't always correctly identified.

 Scales can be observed on bark and needles.
 They feed by sucking sap from a tree.
 The tree suffers reduced vigor, needle drop and dieback in severe infestations.
 Some scales also excrete a sticky honeydew that attracts nuisance pests such as yellow jackets and other wasps.